slaghuis/drone_mavsdk/README.md

 ```
 ros2 topic pub --once /drone/cmd_vel geometry_msgs/msg/Twist "{linear: {x: 2.0, y: 0.0, z: 0.5}, angular: {x: 0.0, y: 0.0, z: 0.5}}"
 ```

-# Caution
-This code has not flown on the drone yet, but flies very well in the simulator.
-The maiden flight is planned for December 2021